First Aid

 |

-What is First Response?
+What is 1st response?

+1st response is Girlguiding's own first aid course.
 It will train you to provide first aid to members in emergencies - in or outside your unit meeting place.
 The course was created specifically for members of Girlguiding and The Scout Association.

 The First Response training consists of three modules as follows: